Birmingham City Council

 1,101 Best Interests and Mental Health Assessments

-Following the legal precedent set by the Cheshire West judgment in 2014, Birmingham City Council were presented with a backlog of 600 Deprivation of Liberty Safeguards (DoLS) cases, all of which required Best Interests Assessments.
+Following the legal precedent set by the Cheshire West judgment in 2014, this large West Midlands City Council were presented with a backlog of 600 Deprivation of Liberty Safeguards (DoLS) cases, all of which required Best Interests Assessments.

-We consulted with Birmingham City Council in August 2015, as they lacked the internal capacity to alleviate this sizeable workload within mandatory timescales.
+We consulted with the Council in August 2015, as they lacked the internal capacity to alleviate this sizeable workload within mandatory timescales.
 This shortfall was exacerbated by large numbers of new DoLS cases.

 - Completed a backlog of 1,101 DoLS cases